ISAITB/docs-services/source/processing/index.rst

         </soapenv:Body>
     </soapenv:Envelope>

-Note that if your service does not make use of transactions/sessions you could simply skip these calls and pass an arbitrary string as the session ID for
+Note that if your service does not make use of transactions/sessions you could simply skip these calls and pass an arbitrary string as the session identifier for
-``process`` calls.
+``process`` [REF] calls.

-A call to the ``process`` operation is illustrated in the following example:
+A call to the ``process`` [REF] operation is illustrated in the following example:

 .. code-block:: xml